LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ### Step 2 - Identify the Correct End of the LED Strip

 ⚠️ This step is very important.
 WS2812B LED strips have a direction.
 Look closely for the small arrows printed on the strip.
-You must solder your wires to the pads labeled:
+You must solder your wires to the side that says `DIN`, **NOT** the `DOUT` side.

-**5V – DIN - GND**

-Do **not** solder to the side labeled:

-**5V – DOUT - GND**

-The arrow should point *away* from the ESP32.
 If you accidentally connect to DOUT instead of DIN, the LEDs will not respond.

 ### Step 3 - Solder the Wires

 Using the following color convention (recommended):

-- 🔴 Red → 5V
+- 🔴 Red → `5V`
-- ⚫ Black → GND
+- ⚫ Black → `GND`
-- ⚪ White → DIN (Data In)
+- ⚪ White → `DIN` (Data In)

 ### Step 4 - Prepare the PVC Tube